Janitorial lead generation for recurring commercial contracts.

 -

-Dropping prospects who say 'we're under contract' — that's a renewal date to capture, not a dead lead.
+Dropping prospects who say 'we're under contract.'
+That answer gives you a renewal date to capture.

 See it